diondresschers/openaccess/delete_users_from_canvas_course_with_python/README.md

 Put all those student numbers into the Python list (in the code called called `listOfStudents`).

-If the code runs, it takes all students out of Canvas course that are NOT in the list (and thus are not registered for 2022-2023) from de canvas course.
+If the code runs, it takes all students out of the Canvas course that are NOT in the list (and thus are not registered for 2022-2023) from de canvas course.